cloudfoundry/summit-hands-on-labs/first-push/README.md

 #### Checking Your Work

-You can see the status of your app by running `cf app`:
+You can see the status of your app by running `cf app first-push`:

 ```
 $ cf app first-push